snphillips/LED-Candle/README.md

 - Move the `h` file `animationFlicker.h` into the root of the project folder: led-candle.

-- Confirm that the project folder contains the three files needed to upload to the Adafruit Pro Trinket: `led-candle.ino`, `animationNormal.h`, `animationFlicker.h`.
+- Confirm that the project folder contains the three files needed to upload to the Adafruit Adafruit ItsyBitsy MO Express: `led-candle.ino`, `animationNormal.h`, `animationFlicker.h`.

-- Connect the Pro Trinket into your computer.
+- Connect the Adafruit ItsyBitsy MO Express into your computer.
 The instructions below assume you connected it using USB.

 - Using the Arduino IDE, open `led-candle.ino`.

-- Upload `led-candle.ino`, `animationNormal.h` & `animationFlicker.h` to the Pro Trinket board by pressing the tiny button on the Pro Trinket.
+- Upload `led-candle.ino`, `animationNormal.h` & `animationFlicker.h` to the Adafruit ItsyBitsy MO Express board by pressing the tiny button on the Adafruit ItsyBitsy MO Express.
 Within eight seconds, select Sketch > Upload Using Programmer.
 Wait until you see the message "Done uploading".

 ## Parts